CzerPDX/SystemInfoApp/README.md

 Total CPU Usage Percent = ( `used ticks` / ( `used ticks` + `idle ticks` )) * 100

 #### Displaying the CPU usage in the view
-The `CPUViewController` uses `NSTimer` to call `overallCPUPercent` every few seconds.
-The exact amount will eventually be set by an app setting that can be changed by the user, but until that portion of the software is implemented it is just set to `1 second`.
+The `CPUViewController` uses `NSTimer` to call `overallCPUPercent` every few seconds based on the value returned by the `PreferencesModel`'s  `getRefreshRatePreference` method.

 ### Memory Monitor
 The `MemoryModel` provides a static function called `getMemoryUsage` as an interface to calculate the memory usage across the system.
 It returns a `MemoryInfo` struct with the following data: